-An entirely meritocratic, empirical, bias-free approach to compensation strategy is every HR professional’s dream.
-Appointing great managers with strong instincts about compensation and progression might seem like enough on the surface, but it will only get you so far.
-What you need to create a truly informed compensation strategy is data.
+Creating a fair and competitive compensation strategy that’s bias-free and based solely on merit is a must for People teams.
+And while appointing great managers with strong instincts about compensation and progression might seem like enough on the surface, it will only get you so far.

-You cannot recognize and reward excellence purely on the basis of a manager’s gut feeling.
+You simply can’t recognize and reward excellence purely on the basis of a manager’s gut feeling.
 Left up to instinct, all kinds of things can get in the way — sadly, that very much includes biases, conscious or otherwise, relative to factors like gender, race, and class.

-In order to make informed decisions about your comp strategy, your HR leads need to consult both performance data and insightful market trends reporting.
-A data-based approach to compensation will allow you to identify your star performers, weed out any gender or racial bias already in your payroll, and create a comp plan that is both fair and competitive.
+What you really need to create an informed compensation strategy is data, including performance data and market trends.
+This type of data empowers your People team to identify star performers, weed out any gender or racial bias already in your payroll, and create a compensation plan that is both fair and competitive.

-A data-based comp strategy allows your HR team to measure and reward your employees’ performance more accurately.
+A data-based compensation strategy allows your People team to measure and reward your employees’ performance more accurately.

-You can use data to solve this problem by basing your comp plan and promotional criteria on transparently defined metrics that apply the same way to everyone.
+You can use data to solve this problem by basing your compensation plan and promotion criteria on clearly defined metrics that apply to everyone.
 The best way to do this is to create measurable KPIs that demonstrate the amount of value your employees bring to your company.
 For example:

-You can then create promotional thresholds based on these KPIs and use your data to assess who’s exceeding those thresholds and deserves a pay bump.
+You can then create promotional thresholds based on these KPIs, using your data to assess who exceeds those thresholds and deserves a pay bump.
 For instance, let’s say your promotion criteria requires a product manager to be responsible for a product with an ARR of more than $100k to be eligible for a raise.
 The product manager who reaches this threshold should be promoted without asking for it, while the others have a clear target in their head to strive towards.

 This kind of data-based system rewards excellent performance, not someone’s assertiveness in requesting a pay raise at a yearly performance review or their knack for getting along well with the manager recommending them.

-Data is not just important for keeping your comp strategy fair — it’s also crucial for keeping your compensation competitive against other players in your industry.
-Without a competitive comp strategy, you can’t expect to retain your existing talent and draw new talent.
+Data is not just important for keeping your compensation strategy fair — it’s also crucial for keeping your compensation competitive against other players in your industry.
+Without a competitive compensation strategy, you can’t expect to retain your existing talent and attract new talent.

-It’s easy to say all the right things about wanting to create a fairer working environment and compensation strategy for your employees, one that truly rewards excellence and dedication.
+It’s easy to say all the right things about creating a fair work environment and compensation strategy for your employees – one that truly rewards excellence and dedication.
 However, to actually make that happen, you need to be able to quantify that excellence using data.

 Embracing a transparent, data-based compensation strategy provides a motivational boost to your whole company.
 Your employees know exactly what they have to do to level-up and don’t have to worry that they’ll be overlooked because another candidate has a stronger pre-existing relationship with management, or that they’ll suffer a likeability penalty.